15 year Anniversary Interview with Sue Searle, founder and MD of Acorn Ecology.

 Sue: Every business is unique because it is made up of unique people with unique skills.
 We have taken the company in several different directions and when we get new team members we are able to explore other avenues.
 We have a wide range of skilled staff with diverse experience.
 The training is probably our most notable difference from other consultancies but lots are now doing training too.

 Interviewer: If you were stranded on a desert island what 5 things would you want to take?

 Sue: Being a very practical, creative and resourceful person I would need to take some basic tools then everything else is possible – a saw, a pair of scissors or knife, some nylon twine, a lighter and a big bottle for water.
 From that I can feed myself, make a shelter and make things I need or just create things for the joy of it!

 Interviewer: What do you see for Acorn Ecology in the future?

-Sue: The aim is to continue to grow all branches, especially Bristol and Guildford as they are less geographically constrained than Exeter.
+Sue: The aim is to continue to grow all branches, especially Bristol and London & South East as they are less geographically constrained than Exeter.
 I am keen to start Bat Licence Training next year and to continue to provide quality ecological consultancy services and training.
 I would also like to retire before I reach 65, I have just turned 60.